lavanyaRagam/BabySoc_Fundamentals_and_Functional_modelling/BabySoc_Functional_modelling/README.md

 - The digital signals from the **RISC-V core** propagate correctly, driving the **DAC outputs**.
 - The waveform confirms **functional correctness before synthesis**, ensuring that the RTL matches the expected behavior.

+## Possible Causes and Debugging Steps

+### 1. Clock Signal Issues
+**Possible Cause:**
+The clock signal may not be properly defined or generated, leading to missing or irregular clock pulses.

+**Debugging Steps:**
+- Ensure that the clock signal is correctly defined and toggling continuously in the testbench.
+- Verify the clock frequency and confirm that it meets the design’s timing requirements.
+- Inspect the waveform to confirm the presence of a stable clock signal throughout the simulation.

+---

+### 2. Reset Signal Issues
+**Possible Cause:**
+If the reset signal remains asserted (active) for the entire simulation, the design may stay in reset mode and produce no output.

+**Debugging Steps:**
+- Verify that the reset signal is only asserted during initialization and deasserted afterward.
+- Check the waveform to ensure the reset is inactive after the setup period.

+---

+### 3. Enable Signal Configuration
+**Possible Cause:**
+Some designs use enable signals to control circuit operation.
+If the enable signal is active for only one clock cycle, the output will also be limited to that single cycle.

+**Debugging Steps:**
+- Identify any enable signals in the design that control output activation.
+- Make sure the enable signal remains active for the desired duration.
+- Observe the enable signal in the waveform viewer to verify correct timing and duration.

+---

+### 4. Simulation Time Limit
+**Possible Cause:**
+If the simulation run time is too short, it may only include a single clock cycle of activity.

+**Debugging Steps:**
+- Increase the simulation time to capture multiple clock cycles and observe extended behavior.
+- Ensure that the simulation stop time allows sufficient duration for complete testing.

+---

+### 5. Waveform Viewer Settings
+**Possible Cause:**
+The waveform viewer might be set to show a narrow time window, giving the impression that output occurs for only one cycle.

+**Debugging Steps:**
+- Expand the visible time range in the waveform viewer.
+- Confirm that all relevant signals are displayed for the entire simulation duration.

 ### 🔹 Post-Synthesis Simulation